Matthewalvarado25/configure-ad/README.md

 <h3>Setup Remote Desktop for non-administrative users on Client-1</h3>

-- Log into Client-1 VM as "Jane Doe" (mydomain.com\jane_admin)
+- Log into Client-1 virtial machine as "Jane Doe" Ex: mydomain.com\jane_admin
-- Navigate to "Settings" -> "System" -> "Remote Desktop"
+- Scroll to "Settings" -> "System" -> "Remote Desktop"
 - Click on "Select users that can remotely access this PC" at the bottom of window
 - Click "Add"
 - Type "Domain Users" in empty field
-- Click "Check Names" to confirm you found the correct object name and click "Ok"
+- Click on "Check Names" to make sure you found the right object name and click "Ok"
-- You can now log into Client-1 as a normal, non-administrative user now.
+- You can now log into Client-1 as a normal user

 ![image](https://github.com/user-attachments/assets/b7ea8256-06e9-4fb2-9abc-f3aa3acef5bd)